-Two essential elements to being successful in the music business are perseverance and tenacity.
-Whether you’re a performing artist looking to gain international acclaim or a music industry professional looking to become a successful executive, one has to focus on long-term goals and commit to being patient along what will be a long and windy road.
-Practice and time put in will pay dividends in the end.
-Also, be realistic, know your potential, and acknowledge that there is tremendous competition which will keep you grounded and focused.
+Two of the essential elements necessary for attaining success in the music business are perseverance and tenacity.
+Whether you’re a performing artist looking to gain international acclaim, or a music industry professional looking to become an executive, you have to focus on long-term goals and commit to being patient when journeying on what is a long and windy road.
+Practice and the time you put in will pay dividends in the end.
+You should also, be realistic, know your potential, and acknowledge that there is tremendous competition – and use this knowledge to keep you grounded and focused.

 What careers in the music industry pay the best?

-Like other industries, there are many lucrative careers; however, they depend on one’s success in the particular field.
+Like other industries, there are many lucrative careers options; however, they depend on one’s success in a particular field.
 Some positions include entertainment attorney, hit songwriter/producer, film composer, entrepreneur, manager, label/publishing executive, and many others.
 Check out our Work page to get more insight into the various industry careers or get a quick run-down here.

 Has streaming changed the music industry for the better?

-Streaming has given consumers unlimited access to music, and, as a result, artists have major potential when it comes to reaching new audiences regardless of geographic location.
-In turn, they also have access to countless fans and listeners globally.
-While major record companies and labels have the upper edge with regard to resources and reach, independent artists can find effective ways to leverage the streaming field and grow new audiences.
+Streaming has given consumers unlimited access to music, and, as a result, artists now have a major opportunity to reach new audiences no matter their geographic location.
+They also have access to, and can interact with, countless fans and listeners globally.
+While major record companies and labels have the upper hand when it comes to resources and outreach, independent artists can find effective ways to leverage the streaming field and grow their following.

 What are some facts worth knowing about the music industry?

 It’s an industry that continues to grow at a rapid pace.
-Not surprisingly, the popularity of streaming music is only increasing; according to IFPI, by the end of 2020, there were over 440 million users (IFPI Mar2021).
-Also, currently, over 60k tracks are being added to Spotify every day, which will result in approximately 22 million new songs in Spotify’s catalogue by year-end.
-Given these numbers, the massive growth this sector has seen is not surprising.
+Not surprisingly, the popularity of streaming music is only increasing; according to IFPI, by the end of 2020 440 million people were using streaming platforms.
+Also, there are over 60k tracks added to Spotify every day, which results in approximately 22 million new songs being added to the platform’s catalogue by the year’s end.
+Given these numbers, the massive growth this sector has seen is unsurprising.

 What is a great way of networking and gaining essential contacts in the music industry?

 Begin building your contacts and relationships early on in your career.
-You will frequently find that many of your peers and friends will frequently become longtime business acquaintances, associates, or partners.
+You will frequently find that many of your peers and friends will become longtime business acquaintances, associates, or partners.
 Also, be respectful of everyone and anyone.
 Treat others how you wish to be treated.
-In doing so, people will remember you in the future, and you may come in contact with them for business purposes or otherwise.
+In doing so, people will remember you in the future, and you may come in contact with them for business purposes or other endeavours.
 Finally, don’t be afraid to ask questions or reach out to new people to make new connections.